scott0002/Celestial-Movement-Simulator/README.md

 clicking it can make all sliders become an initial state.
 And making all balls disappear.

-2.
-The lower right corner has a slider and four buttons, these buttons can move the user's view, and the slider can change how far can you move.
+2.The lower right corner has a slider and four buttons, these buttons can move the user's view, and the slider can change how far can you move.